Elikibs/travel-journal/README.md

 # Travel Journal
- This an overview of an airbnb website experience built using React.
-It highlights several services and products offered and their descriptions.
+ This an overview of a travel journal experince built using React.
+It displays the site image, the location, the description and the planned dates for the visit.

  ## Author
  Developed by Elisha Kibet